 Many of my blog posts and videos are inspired by questions and comments from yoga students in my classes.
 Recently, I had two ladies from my classes at Gold’s Gym ask about how to stop slipping on a yoga mat.
-As always I had a few suggestions, because there is never ONE solution.
+As always I had a few suggestions because there is never ONE solution to a problem.

 3 ways to stop slipping on a yoga mat

 Firstly, I want to address that not all people are the same.
 Some of us naturally sweat more than others.
 The weather can be a factor too if you live in a hot climate for example.
 Or you could simply be doing hot yoga.
 There are many reasons for your hands or feet slipping on a yoga mat, and a few solutions to prevent sliding around.

 Ever heard the saying “you get what you pay for”?
-Take it from someone who has bought too many cheap mats in the past.
-Paying more for a quality mat is TOTALLY worth it.
+Take it from someone who has bought too many cheap mats in the past – paying more for a quality mat is TOTALLY worth it.
 Not only will last so much longer, but you’ll avoid the headaches of slipping.
 My personal favorite is the Manduka Pro and ProLite.
-For me, this immediately stopped any slipping on a yoga mat.
+For me, this immediately stopped any slipping on a yoga mat I experienced.
 I also have friends that swear by Jade mats.
-These brands offer rubber, and rubber hybrid mats that give you more grip than a $15 mat from Target.
+These brands produce mats that give you more grip than a cheap $15 mat from Target.

 Manduka mats need ‘seasoning’ before use.
 And any new mat typically takes some “wearing in”.
 Just like new shoes.
 If you have a good mat, then it’s possible it’s slipping due to the residue from your bodies natural oils.
 Not to mention body lotions!
 It’s good to give your mat a clean every few months.
 If upgrading your mat isn’t in the budget anytime soon, then let’s look at other things you can try for your mat.